Ashutosh1012/BR-DSR/README.md

 # BR-DSR
-This is simple website which contan HTML, CSS, JavaScript or Lightbox efforts.
+This is a simple website that contains HTML, CSS, JavaScript, or Lightbox efforts.